 Stories of Schumann and Dancing (Both Real and Imagined)

-At The Center for Ballet and the Arts at NYU, Janzen will develop a multi-genre narrative focusing on the ballet Robert Schumann’s “Davidsbündlertänze” choreographed by George Balanchine in 1980.
+At The Center for Ballet and the Arts at NYU, Janzen will develop a written narrative exploring the ballet Robert Schumann’s “Davidsbündlertänze” choreographed by George Balanchine in 1980.
 The work is made up of Janzen’s conversations with dancers, musicians, and scholars that delve deep into the work, Schumann’s life, and what it means to take on another dancer’s repertoire.